jobosk/rps-service/README.md

 **GET** `/play/reveal`

 Headers:
-> **X-USER-ID**: *UUID v4 of the current player*
+> **X-USER-ID**: *UUID v4 of the user playing*

 ## Installation

-Setup the required infrastructure using the following command on a running Docker:
+Setup the required infrastructure using the following command on a running Docker environment:
 ```
 docker-compose up -d
 ```